CristhianRP09/image-uploader/README.md

 const localImageFilename = jsonResponse.file.filename;
 const localImageURL = jsonResponse.url;
 ```
-The `jsonResponse` value have the response from the local server when a file is uploaded.
+The `jsonResponse` value has the response from the local server when a file is uploaded.
 This is an example of how this response looks:

 ```json
 {